Live from the Southern Command in sunny South Florida.

 The IRS fining you for this, inspecting you.

-I mean, it's just it's folks, it's insidious.
+I mean, it's just, it's, folks, it's insidious.

-So if they put all of this off until 2013, that gets Obama reelected.
+So if they put all of this off until 2013, that gets Obama re-elected.

-They hope they're out of the recession by then, and then after Obama's reelected in 2012, and these guys get elected next November and a couple years after that with Obama, pfft, then as they say the excrement hits the fan seven years from now.
+And then after Obama's re-elected in 2012 and these guys get elected next November and a couple of years after that with Obama, then, as they say, the excrement hits the fan seven years from now.

-So that's how if if these tax increases start immediately and the health spending part doesn't start till 2013, then there's going to be plenty of ammo that people are going to be fired up with and angry about because their taxes are going up and they will be committing political suicide.
+So that's how if these tax increases start immediately and the health spending part doesn't start till 2013, then there's going to be plenty of ammo that people are going to be fired up with and angry about because your taxes are going up and they will be committing political suicide.

 We'll just have to see how this shakes out.

-One other thing.
+One other thing, a Senate.

-Uh, here it is.
+Yeah, here it is.

 I want to make sure I get this right.

-Uh the Senate Republican Communications Center has put out something that says this a new study of Senate voting patterns shows that the Senate has approved more than 97% of bills subject to a cloture motion to begin debate.
+A new study of Senate voting patterns shows that the Senate has approved more than 97% of bills subject to a cloture motion to begin debate.

-Now that is not good.
+Now, that is not good.

-I mean, that statistically indicates this thing is going to become a done deal at some point.
+That statistically indicates this thing is going to become a done deal at some point.

-This vote Saturday does not pass the bill that just starts the debate, but history shows that 97% of such bills do become law after successful procedural or test votes, like the one that's going to come up on Saturday.
+But history shows that 97% of such bills do become law after successful procedural or test votes, like the one that's going to come up on Saturday.

-Democrats are out there.
+The Democrats are out there.

-We just do a test vote.
+We just want a test vote.

-Uh don't be worried about this.
+Don't be worried about this.

-Let's just see what our strength is on the Now the Senate Republican communications center is putting this out trying to undercut the Democrats and what they're saying.
+Now, the Senate Republican Communications Center is putting this out, trying to undercut the Democrats and what they're saying.

-I mean the got Ben Nelson.
+I got Ben Nelson.

 You think there's any hope?